Exercise and weight control can be useful ways to improve your health. It does not only have therapeutic potential; they are also preventative tools.

 Another dietary modification to control your weight is consuming more dietary fiber.
 This is found in unrefined products, whole-wheat cereals, and vegetables.
 Many fruits also contain plenty of dietary fiber.
 But above everything else, it is important to control food sizes and calories.
 At the end of the day, you need to consume fewer calories than you burn.
-That’s the only proven way to lose weight.

 - Physical activity: The second pillar of weight loss is physical activity.
 Exercise is an excellent preventative measure for almost anything you can think of.
 Prostate health and prostate-related symptoms are included, of course.
 Just be sure to use a prostate-friendly seat if you’re deciding on cycling.
 Physical activity increases your total number of burned calories.
 It facilitates a negative energy balance, which is fundamental to lose weight.

 - Lifestyle changes: Sitting for too long and living a sedentary lifestyle are common causes of obesity.
-By only modifying your sitting time, walking to the store instead of driving, and lifting the stairs instead of using the elevator, our non-exercise physical activity increases, and this turns out to be an excellent technique to achieve and maintain weight loss.
+By only modifying your sitting time, walking to the store instead of driving, and lifting the stairs instead of using the elevator, our non-exercise physical activity increases.
+This turns out to be an excellent technique to achieve and maintain weight loss.
 Another important lifestyle change is sleep.
 An adequate sleeping time at night is an important step you need to do if you want to lose weight.

 - Natural alternatives: There are also natural alternatives to lose weight.
 For example, green tea can be a useful alternative.
 But every natural alternative works better if you modify your lifestyle, diet, and exercise.